Whoopi Goldberg’s Long History of Appalling Takes, From Defending Cosby and Mel Gibson to the Holocaust

 “I don’t like what he did here,” she said on the show.
 “But I know Mel and I know he’s not a racist.
 He may be a bonehead.
 I can’t sit and say that he’s a racist, having spent time with him in my house with my kids.”

 Goldberg’s legacy as an important, trailblazing figure for women and Black people and a staple of the liberal commentariat has long been at odds with her various controversies.
 We all remember or have read about Goldberg’s infamous 1993 roast held at the Friars Club where her boyfriend at the time, Ted Danson, performed in blackface and said a slew of N-words and racist jokes.
 Goldberg ardently defended the routine and admitted to writing some of it, telling the press that she has “never been about political correctness.”
-She’s proved as much throughout her almost 15-year tenure on The View, defending former Ravens football player Ray Rice after he was caught on video violently assaulting his then-girlfriend and refusing to condemn Bill Cosby during most of his sexual-assault allegations saga.
+She’s proved as much throughout her almost 15-year tenure on The View, defending former Ravens football player Ray Rice after he was caught on video violently assaulting his then-girlfriend, saying director Roman Polanski’s rape of a 13-year-old girl “wasn’t rape-rape,” and refusing to condemn Bill Cosby during most of his sexual-assault allegations saga.
 Just like her most recent controversy, The View brought on an expert to speak with Goldberg about statute-of-limitation laws in rape cases.

 Additionally, she was accused of “victim-blaming” actress Bella Thorne in 2019 after she criticized her for taking nude photos of herself when a hacker threatened to release them.